 Art Competition

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Congressional Art Challenge is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+The Congressional Art Challenge is an opportunity to recognize and encourage the artistic talent in the nation, as well as in Texas’ Sixth Congressional District.

 The Congressional Art Challenge is open to all high school students in our District.
 The winning artwork from our district's competition will be displayed for one year in the U.S. Capitol, along with winning artwork from all across the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.